uber/react-view/README.md

 - `enumName` - When `type` is set to `PropTypes.Enum`, you need to pass the enum name through `enumName` so the code generator knows what to output.
 - `placeholder` - A value placeholder, displayed in knobs.
 - `defaultValue` - Can be useful for `PropTypes.Enum` or `PropTypes.Boolean`.
 When `value` equals `defaultValue`, the prop will not be code generated.
 It keeps examples with set default options cleaner.
 - `hidden` - Some components have a lot of props but not all of them are that useful.
 You can optionally hide them from the default list of knobs.
-User still can expand them via the "Show all props" button.
+The user still can expand them via the "Show all props" button.
 - `imports` - Same as the top-level imports argument.
 However, it will add import statements only if the prop is being used and code generated.
 For example, there is no need to display the `enum` import if the related prop is not used (defaultValue).
 It keeps examples cleaner.
 - `stateful` - It detaches the prop value into an internal `React.useState` hook.
 This can make components like inputs interactive.
 [More info](https://react-view.netlify.com/?path=/story/useview--state-hook).
 - `propHook` - This works in combination with the `stateful` flag.
 [More info](https://react-view.netlify.com/?path=/story/useview--state-hook)
-- `custom` - When you define `customProps`, you can use this part of configuration to pass arbitrary data.
+- `custom` - When you define `customProps`, you can use this part of the configuration to pass arbitrary data.

 #### onUpdate